 weBoost Product Lineup

 weBoost produces mobile boosters for cars, RVs, and trucks, as well as boosters for the home.
-They also manufacturer several different antennas that are bundled with the boosters or can also be purchased separately.
+They manufacturer several different antennas that are bundled with the boosters or can also be purchased separately.
+They also have a free app with a cell tower locator, as well as videos and instructions on how to install weBoost products.

 Here are the boosters for RVs and boats by weBoost that we are tracking in our Gear Center (click through for reviews and details):

-- Drive Reach - Vehicle & Fleet - weBoost's currently flagship booster, described as "weBoost’s most powerful, in-vehicle cell signal booster yet" with substantially more uplink power than any of weBoost's prior mobile boosters.
-However it is not yet available in a kit with an RV-specific antenna.
+- Drive Reach - Vehicle, RV, OTR, Fleet, Overland, and OTR Fleet - weBoost's current flagship booster, described as "weBoost’s most powerful, in-vehicle cell signal booster yet" with substantially more uplink power than any of weBoost's prior mobile boosters.
 In our extensive hand-on testing we confirmed this and it has earned a Top Pick designation from us.
+It comes in five different antenna kits.

-- Drive X / 4G-X - Vehicle, OTR, and RV - Formerly the 4G-X, the Drive X was weBoost's flagship until the introduction of the Drive Reach and available in a kit with a RV specific antenna.
+- Drive X - Vehicle, OTR, and RV - Formerly the 4G-X, the Drive X was weBoost's flagship until the introduction of the Drive Reach.
 It is a top-performing booster and earned its top pick status with our staff as a tried and true option, though the Reach has demonstrated superior performance in our testing.

-- Connect RV 65 - Released in April 2018, this weBoost booster kit primarily targets stationary RVers in remote locations.
-The kit is based on weBoost Connect home booster with a rated 65 dB gain, well above the 50 dB gain legally allowed for mobile boosters.
+- Destination RV - Released in March 2021, this weBoost booster kit primarily targets stationary RVers in remote locations.
+It is based on the weBoost Home Multiroom booster with a rated 65 dB gain, well above the 50 dB gain legally allowed for mobile boosters.
 And comes with a directional antenna that needs to be aimed at each location.
+It replaces the Connect RV 65.

 - Drive Sleek & Drive Sleek OTR - Simple and easy cradle-style cellular booster kits designed for use with just one device at a time.
 They're lower powered and lower cost than other mobile boosters.